Woodland Trust logo

 Mouse over links for pictures; click for detail page.

-In the western part the woodland is very different.
+To the west the woodland is very different.
 It has regenerated on sections that were cleared and is dominated by oak and birch with some aspen, poplar and ash.

 Visiting